 - Overwhelmed

-Bladder, vulvo-vaginal and sexual symptoms
+Bladder, vulvo-vaginal & sexual symptoms

-Bladder, vulvo-vaginal and sexual symptoms can also fall under the category of genitourinary syndrome of menopause (GSM), or what is commonly known as vaginal dryness.
+Bladder, vulvo-vaginal and sexual symptoms can also fall under the category of Genitourinary Syndrome of Menopause (GSM), or what is commonly known as vaginal dryness.
 These symptoms may include:

 - Low libido